Salable/smol-rag/app/input_docs/01-project-overview.md

 **Query Processing Flow**:
 1. User submits a query through the API
-2. Query is processed based on the specified query type
+2. The query is processed based on the specified query type
 3. Relevant information is retrieved from the vector store and/or knowledge graph
 4. Retrieved information is used to generate a response using the LLM
 5. Response is returned to the user